-Social capital relates to societal, environmental, economic and cultural wellbeing which in turn derive from sustainable development goals and principles.
-CBCs are one mechanism to deliver social capital in projects.
-However, CBCs should not be considered as the only way to deliver social capital and developers are encouraged to consider this in all elements of their project, including, for example, designing in environmental improvements such as habitat provision, or landscaping provision beyond screening out potential nuisance.
+CBCs should not be considered as the only way to deliver social capital and developers are encouraged to consider this in all elements of their project, including, for example, designing in environmental improvements such as habitat provision, or landscaping provision beyond screening out potential nuisance.
 The Council will seek to ensure that CBCs reflect social capital objectives by:

-- Asking that they align with Welsh Government social value objectives. - Engaging effectively with the affected communities. - Asking that they seek to alleviate any particular socio-economic context of the community in question. - Measuring and reporting on social value outcomes as part of CBC monitoring.
+- Asking that they align with Welsh Government social value objectives. - Engaging effectively with the affected communities. - Asking that they seek to alleviate any particular socio-economic context of the community in question. - Measuring and reporting on social capital outcomes as part of CBC monitoring.